Nona-Creative/coding-standards/scss/README.md

 `@font-face` should be used for font replacement where possible - ensuring that the font can be safely used in `.woff` format on the web in agreement with its licensing agreement.

 Always specify a `.woff2` as well as a `.woff` font to take advantage of the greater compression the former offers. `.ttf` is required for IE8.

+## Your Shameful Styles

+There's often browser hacks, or fidly last minute tweaks that should be neater, and small things we want to test.
+When doing things in a "less that ideal way" it should be done in an `_shame.scss`_ that gets included last.
+This allows us to keep it out of our main styles, where, if we're honest, we'll probably never find it again.

+To help future you, and everyone else not curse your name, use the `_shame.scss` file for:

+* Browser or device specific weirdness
+* quick tests or overrides
+* temporary styles (ie: hiding this thing until we fix that bug)
+* I'm sure you'll think of other things